SxmCodes/cybersec/ctf/pico/Netcat.md

-# NetCat
+# NetCat 😼

-1. What is Netcat?
+1. What is Netcat ❓

 ```
- It allows you to send/receive TCP/UDP packets.
+ It allows you to send/receive TCP/UDP packets 😎
 ```

 2. Example